Pearl Jewelry Buying Guide: All About Pearls

 Our Pearl Jewelry Infographic also explains the pearl types, pearl shapes and pearl quality in an easy to understand visual format.

-- Round: Round pearls are perfect spheres and the shape most people think of when they think of a pearl
+Round pearls are perfect spheres and the shape most people think of when they think of a pearl.

 Whether you prefer a dainty pearl earring or a bigger-the-better pearl bracelet, the size of a pearl depends on the type you select.
 Our pearl chart can help you in shopping for and understanding the different types of pearls and their sizes from the largest and most exotic Tahitian pearl to multi-sized and multicolored, cultured freshwater pearls.